huggingface/datasets/datasets/blbooks/README.md

 #### Optical Character Recognition

 The digitised books in this collection were transformed into machine-readable text using Optical Character Recognition (OCR) software.
 The text produced via OCR software will usually include some errors.
-These errors include; mistakes at the character level; for example, an `i’ is mistaken for an `l`, at the word level or across significant passages of text.
+These errors include; mistakes at the character level; for example, an `i` is mistaken for an `l`, at the word level or across significant passages of text.

 The books in this dataset can pose some additional challenges for OCR software.
 OCR errors can stem from: